Effectively Leveraging Momentum Terms in Stochastic Line Search Frameworks for Fast Optimization of Finite-Sum Problems: The Algorithmic Framework

 are conditionally unbiased estimators of $f(x^k)$ and $\nabla f(x^k)$ given $x^k$, i.e., $\mathbb{E}_k[f_k(x^k)] = f(x^k)$ and $\mathbb{E}_k[g_k(x^k)] = \nabla f(x^k)$. \end{proposition} \begin{proof} We only prove the result for $g_k$, as the proof for $f_k$ is substantially identical.
 Taking the conditional expected value of $g_k(x^k)$ given $x^k$, recalling that $ \frac{1}{|\mathcal{S}|}\sum_{i \in {\mathcal{S}}}\nabla f_i(x) = \nabla f_\mathcal{S}(x)$, that $\mathbb{E}_k[\nabla f_{\mathcal{S}_k}(x^k)] = \nabla f_{\bar{\mathcal{R}}_{k-1}}(x^k)$ and \eqref{eq:biased_grad_calc}, we get

 thus getting the thesis. \end{proof}

 \begin{remark} The correction to make the gradient estimate unbiased even in presence of mini-batch persistency allows to soundly employ the latter technique from a theoretical convergence standpoint.
-However, we note that the correction heavily alleviates the sought effects that drove the introduction of the overlap strategy itself in the first place.
+However, we note that the correction heavily alleviates the sought effects that drove the introduction of the overlap strategy itself in the first place, since the weight assigned to the ``persistent'' samples is drastically lowered.
+This is also evident in the computational experiments, as shown later in Figure \ref{fig:biased_mnist}.
 Therefore, we believe the theoretical analysis of convergence with a biased estimator would also be of great interest.
 Yet, this issue is a large open problem and its treatment would go far beyond the scope of this work; we thus leave it to future studies. \end{remark}